yanamal/CodinGame-Write-ups/Code-of-Kutulu/Post-Mortem.md

 > Near the end, I started precalculating this on the first turn for each starting cell, so I had the 'walking distance' from each cell to each other cell ready.
 It honestly didn't seem to affect performance that much, though.

 After calculating the map, I made a couple of adjustments to the resulting values:
-- if the wanderer was targeting someone other than me, I cut off the calculation for distances > `dist(wanderer, target)` (because I was safe from that wanderer targeting me if I didn't get closer than that)
+- if the wanderer is targeting someone other than me, I cut off the calculation for distances >`dist(wanderer, target)` (because I was safe from that wanderer targeting me if I didn't get closer than that)
-- If the wanderer was still spawning, I added the time-remaining value to each cell.
+- If the wanderer is still spawning, I added the time-remaining value to each cell.
+- If the wanderer is targeting me, then assume that he will go directly toward me; so for turns 0 through `dist(wanderer, me)`, only mark the cells on a direct path to me as dangerous.
+Then, past that, use the Dijkstra's as usual.
+  - I wrote this toward the end, when I noticed that my bot was "afraid" of running around in a circle if the wanderer who was following him was halfway through that circle.

+> I thought about this for a while, and ended up not using light in these calculations at all - since this is supposed to be how long it will actually take them to get there if they tried, not how long they think it might take.

 #### Slashers
 Slashers were, of course, much more complicated.
 I tried ignoring "wandering" slashers, and then tried pretending they were wanderers.
 Both worked OK, but far from perfect.

 I ended up having to do Dijkstra's on a sort of "3D map" where the third dimension was the slasher state.
 So you can think of it as 6<sup>1</sup> layers of maps, each layer corresponding to a slasher state, with information on how soon you might see a slasher in a given cell, in that particular state.
 Then you can imagine a directed graph drawn through this 3D map, with an edge from A to B meaning that it's possible for the slasher to transition from location+state A to location+state B. and the weight of the edge is how long it would take the slasher to make that transition (e.g. 2 turns to go from stalking to rushing).
 This representation allowed me to precisely calculate when and where slashers can strike, without thinking too much about it - just wrote a "possible transitions and distance from state+location A" function, and then plugged it into a standard Dijkstra implementation.

-Getting this "transition function" right was super fiddly to get all the slasher rules right.
+Getting this "transition function" right was super fiddly, hard to get all the slasher rules right.

 <sup>1</sup> *Wait, Slashers have 5 states!* Yeah, I added a fake 6th state of "actually dealing damage now", which immediately transitioned into "Stunned".
 The "dealing damage" state is what I subsequently used as the actual threat map, and threw out the rest.

-For transitions from the RUSH state, I also threw in some optimizations where if I was pretty sure that the current target is going to be in LoS by the time the Slasher strikes, I only marked the target's position as dangerous; otherwise, I considered everything within the LoS at time of rushing to be dangerous.
+For transitions from the RUSH state, if I was pretty sure that the current target is going to be in LoS by the time the Slasher strikes, I only marked the target's position as dangerous; otherwise, I considered everything within the LoS at time of rushing to be dangerous.

-> I did not precalculate any of this, since there are dependencies on current state (mostly the target).
+> I did not precalculate any of this on turn 0, since there are dependencies on current state (mostly the target).

+### Timing Map
+Combine all the threat maps from all the enemies into a "timing map" by taking the min. time across all maps for each cell.
+So for each cell, the timing map tells me how soon I think an enemy would be able to get there.
+Or in other words, how long I think that cell will remain "safe" for.
+Obviously, this is somewhat naive, as it does not account for various other game events that change the state.
+But it's good enough for the heuristics I was going to use it for.

+### Sanity Bonus Map
+Separately, I calculated a map of "Sanity Bonuses": the places on the map that were better for my sanity.
+This just counted the benefit I would get **on this turn** if I were at this cell **right now**.
+Also pretty naive, but it was close enough to make decisions about which direction it'd be beneficial to head in.
+- **Shelters** were the easiest - for each active shelter, add the shelter bonus to that cell on the map.
+- **Plans** were also pretty straightforward - for each plan, for each cell that the plan reaches, add the plan bonus.
+- I also modeled **Group bonuses** in the same map: for each cell that was close enough to at least one other explorer, add the difference between `sanity_loss_lonely` and `sanity_loss_group`